gbrueckl/PowerBI-VSCode-ExtensionPack/README.md

 # PowerBI Extension Pack for VSCode

-This extension pack contains individual VSCode extensions to work with Power BI and related components like TMDL.
+This extension pack contains individual VSCode extensions to work with Power BI and related components like TMDL, DAX, etc.

 ## Extensions Included